GET OUT THE VOTE

 You can register to vote anytime through 8 pm on Election Day, but it’s easier if you do it at least fifteen days before Election Day.

-Through the 15th day before Election Day [October 21, 2019 for the November 5, 2019 municipal elections], you can register any of these ways: in person at any Secretary of State branch office; at your city/township clerk’s office or your county clerk’s office; through a registration drive; or by mail with this form.
+Prior to February 25, 2020, you can register for the March 10 presidential primary any of these ways: online, in person at any Secretary of State branch office; at your city/township clerk’s office or your county clerk’s office; through a registration drive; or by mail with this form.

-Beginning on the 14th day before Election Day [October 22, 2019 for Nov.
-2019 municipal elections], you can only register in person at your city/township clerk’s office, and you’ll need proof of residency.
-Find your clerk here
+From February 25, 2020 through 8 pm on March 10, 2020, you can register for the presidential primary in person at your city/township clerk’s office, and you’ll need proof of residency.
+Find your city/township clerk’s office and hours here.

 What works for proof of residency?

 Driver’s license or state ID; utility bill; bank statement; paycheck; government check; other government document.
-Documents must have name and current address in the place where you are registering.
+Documents must have your name and an address in the community where you are registering.
 Electronic copies are ok.

 What if I moved?

-When you move, you need to update your registration so that you can vote at your new address.
+When you move, you should update your voter registration.
 There is no charge for this.

-- Online: If you have a regular Michigan driver’s license or state ID (not an enhanced one), you can update your voter registration address simply by updating your driver’s license or state ID address online at https://onlineservices.
+- Online: If you have a Michigan driver’s license or state ID, you can update your voter registration address online here.

 - By Mail: You can update your voter registration address by mail with this form.